Lance Sweets: Colleagues

-Despite his aptitude for behavioral analysis, he believed for a time that all the members of the team hated him and found him annoying due to their behavior toward him.
-However, all of them have come to him for advice at least once, a fact reaffirmed by Cam.
+Despite his aptitude for behavioral analysis, he believed for a time that all the members of the team hated him.

-After Zack Addy was admitted to a psychiatric hospital for committing a murder, Sweets became his therapist and until his death, saw him on a regular basis.
+After Zack Addy was admitted to a psychiatric hospital for committing a murder, Sweets became his therapist and, until his death, saw him on a regular basis.
 Initially, Sweets believes that Zack does not feel guilty enough about murder and that he should feel less guilty about being taken in by Gormogon's rhetoric.
 However, in "The Perfect Pieces in the Purple Pond", Zack reveals that he is innocent of murder and simply provided Gormogon with information.
 Although Sweets wishes to reveal this to Brennan and Booth, Zack invokes patient confidentiality, knowing that he would be prosecuted as an accessory to murder and believes that he would not fare well in prison.